lasuzuki/dtn-gcp/Testing_Stopping.md

 bpsource ipn:1.1
 ````

 This will begin sending messages you type to the Endpoint ID ipn:1.1, which is currently being listened to by bpsink.
 Type messages into bpsource, press enter, and see if they are reported by bpsink.
+In the example below I am using the Endpoint ID ipn:2.1.

 <img src="https://github.com/lasuzuki/dtn-gcp/blob/main/blob/img4.png" width=400 align=center>